 Column number Tag or value Details

+spaces or certain special characters.

+Dominion PX device names cannot include periods.
+Upon import, periods are converted to hyphens.

+5 IP Address or Hostname Required field.

+6 Username Required field.

+7 Password Required field.

+8 Heartbeat Default is configured in the Admin Client in Administration > Configuration > Device Settings tab.

 9 TCP Port Default is configured in the Admin Client in Administration > Configuration > Device Settings tab.

-10 Configure All Ports TRUE OF FALSE
+10 Configure All Ports TRUE or FALSE

 Default is TRUE for Dominion PX devices.

 Default is FALSE for all other device types.

 When set to TRUE, all ports are configured and nodes with the appropriate out-of-band interface are created.

-When set to FALSE, only ports that have a corresponding ADD DEVICE- PORT record in the CSV file are configured.
+When set to FALSE, only ports that have a corresponding ADD DEVICE-PORT record in the CSV file are configured.

-11 Allow Direct Access TRUE OF FALSE
+11 Allow Direct Access TRUE or FALSE

 Default is FALSE.

 This setting is for SX and KX2 version 2.2 or later devices only.

 12 Description Optional.

-• To add a port to the CSV file:
+To add a port to the CSV file: